Incontinence after prostatectomy? Are you interested in speeding recovery and reducing leaks?

 Note: Do not sign this copy.
 If you qualify you will be given a link to sign it digitally.

-Unfortunately, for the quality of the study, we need to compare results from the same starting point which is almost immediately after surgery.
-In the future, once the device is FDA approved the device should be available to you.
+Yes this is a new option, Arm B. For Arm A, for the quality of the study, we need to compare results from the same starting point which is almost immediately after surgery.

 No. There will be no placebo devices used.
 All study participants will receive an active device.